beginning of content

 Other symptoms that you may have include:

-Mouse spider bites are not common, but their symptoms are similar to a bite from a funnel-web spider.
+Mouse spider bites are not common, but their symptoms are like those caused by a bite from a funnel-web spider.

 Redback spider bite symptoms